the-llm-lab/CommanderGPT/README.md

 - **Enhanced Desktop Integration**: The script intelligently switches between windows and ensures the appropriate actions are performed in the correct desktop environment.

+- **Threat Intelligence**: If the command will likely cause harm to your computer, It will ask you If you would like to proceed.

 - **Cross Platform**: Works on Linux & Mac & Windows.

 ## Prerequisites